Regulations in Ireland

 some of these below.....

-[Please note information on this page
+[Please note information on this

-is suggested that other websites including official Government
+so it is suggested that other websites including official Government

 sites should be used for current legislation]

 Additional letting info